aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Because of your melodic nature, the moonlight never misses an appointment.
+> 🥠 I see money in your future.
+It's not yours though.

-Last update: Fri Feb 14 05:08:43 2025
+Last update: Sat Feb 15 05:08:08 2025

 ### Let's play! 🎮